-The Wake Forest family gathers for the Founders’ Day Convocation every February to observe the University’s founding in February of 1834.
+The Wake Forest family gathers for the Founders’ Day Convocation each February to observe the University’s founding in February of 1834.

 The event is a celebration of the year’s accomplishments, highlighted by a focus on the senior class and several awards.

 Three seniors present their senior orations reflecting on their four years at Wake Forest.
 Every year, faculty members nominate outstanding seniors to prepare orations; 10 students are invited to present their orations before a faculty panel at the Senior Colloquium, and the panel selects the three finalists.
 In addition, a video tribute to the senior class is shown.